turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - it will have simple testing, and will mostly focus on View templates, HTML and CSS, maybe some JavaScript, highly recommend Bootstrap
   - this layer is responsible for authentication via OAuth
     - user's OAuth token must be stored in the 'back end' server database, and used within the application in some way
-  - this application is not allowed to directly interact with a database
+  - this application is only allowed to store user data in a local database
-    - instead, it will implement a "DatabaseService" to do any CRUD behavior
+    - all other database storage must go through a "DatabaseService" that you implement to do any CRUD behavior
+      - you will need HEAVY use of webmock to test expected results
     - recommend using Rails caching to cache database reads from backend

 Our "Back End" application will be an API built in Rails.
 It will act as the interface layer to our database